Caroline Matthews: First World War

-During a hearing and interrogation on the trumped-up spy charge, Matthews defiantly complained of her treatment and the thefts, to be told 'there was no Geneva Convention now'.
-And she recounted the pleasure of suddenly hearing a familiar voice call 'How are you, Twiggie!'.
-It was Dr. Alice Hutcheson (sic) from the Scottish Women's Hospital (thirty-one of whom were being also held captive there).
+During a hearing and interrogation on the trumped-up spy charge, Matthews defiantly complained of her treatment and the thefts, to be told "there was no Geneva Convention now".
+And she recounted the pleasure of suddenly hearing a familiar voice call "How are you, Twiggie!"
+It was Dr Alice Hutchison from the Scottish Women's Hospital (31 of whom were also held captive there).

-These episodes contrast with later encounters with shepherds whilst recuperating from her illness in 1916 on Christmas Day in Jerusalem, in another article in The Sphere.
+These episodes contrast with later encounters with shepherds whilst recuperating from her illness in 1916 on "Christmas Day in Jerusalem", in another article in The Sphere.

 Her work was compared with autobiographical writing from another woman who became a volunteer fighter in the Serbian army, Flora Sandes, whose memoirs were aimed at raising money for the Serbs.
 Matthews' stories and the consideration of her bravery in press reports, travelled to Australia, as well as across the regional press in Britain.
-It was said that her Experiences' book could be seen as 'a monument to the almost superhuman courage and daring of Dr. Caroline Matthews'; and was 'an unaffected story of courage and devotion to duty' which 'does honour to her native country'; and 'a moving story of self-sacrifice and heroism', and it has been republished a century later.
+It was said that her Experiences book could be seen as "a monument to the almost superhuman courage and daring of Dr Caroline Matthews"; and was "an unaffected story of courage and devotion to duty" which "does honour to her native country"; and "a moving story of self-sacrifice and heroism", and it has been republished a century later.